Team-Eureka04/Hospipro/README.md

 ---
  ### Note

-- This project completed under `24 hours with no pre-preparation during Exams in FY`
+- This project was completed under `24 hours with no pre-preparation during Exams in FY`